 Engage your Stakeholders

 Too often staff believe a security incident is something solely handled by their IT department.
 However, a breach impacts the entire organization, so it is important to look at the broader impact of an incident on operations all across campus.
-For more details on who should be involved, please refer to our previous article discussing the suggested key players.

 Once a date has been selected, communicate the agenda, goals and objectives, as well as any necessary logistics, to the participants through an executive briefing.
 This will allow them to come prepared for the day and ready to engage.
 Share the current Incident Response Plan with everyone so they can familiarize themselves with the various steps involved.
 Emphasize that this is a learning experience and designed to strengthen the overall response to a security incident.
 By setting this tone, the group will feel empowered to ask questions and share feedback.